water-health-opportunity-lab/ncwell/README.md

 ├── README.md             # Project documentation
-├── renv.lock             # Records the exact versions of R and R packages to ensure reproducibility ├── renv/                 # Directory containing renv infrastructure for the project └── script/               # Main analysis scripts
+├── renv.lock             # Records the exact versions of R and R packages to ensure reproducibility ├── renv/                 # Directory containing renv infrastructure for the project ├── data/                 # Directory containing input and output data, do not commit to git └── script/               # Main analysis scripts
     ├── 1_access_data/       # Scripts to download or load raw data ├── 2_data_wrangling/    # Scripts for cleaning and transforming data